Topological insulators and geometry of vector bundles: Electromagnetic field and curvature of connection

-Thus, a gauge transformation manifestly does not affect the state of the particle and the configuration of the electromagnetic field.
+and likewise for $\omega_j$.
+The transformations in the last two equations are equivalent to those given by Eqs.~\eqref{Eq:PsiTrans} and \eqref{Eq:GaugeTrans} if we substitute $\beta = \frac{q}{\hbar}\chi$.
+In this picture, a gauge transformation manifestly does not affect the state of the particle and the configuration of the electromagnetic field.
 It merely changes the way of description of the same physical and geometrical situation.